Kirkby Overblow

-Kirkby Overblow is a village and civil parish in the Harrogate district of North Yorkshire, England.
+Kirkby Overblow is a village and civil parish in North Yorkshire, England.
 It is situated between Wetherby and Harrogate and lies to the west of Sicklinghall and the east of Leeds Bradford International Airport.

-It has a church called All Saints and a Church of England primary school affiliated with the church.
-Kirkby Overblow has a bus stop, but no railway station or post office.
+Its parish church is All Saints' Church, Kirkby Overblow. and a Church of England primary school affiliated with the church.

-In January 2023, The Telegraph named Kirkby Overblow one of Britain's '54 poshest villages'.
+In January 2023, The Daily Telegraph, based on research by Savills, listed Kirkby Overblow as one of Britain's "54 poshest villages".

 History

 The first written reference to Kirkby Overblow appears in the Domesday Book, where it appears as Cherchebi.
 The Kirkby part of the name is a common prefix, simply meaning a settlement by a church, while Overblow is a corruption of Oreblow, a reference to the village's iron-smelting past.

 Kirkby Overblow was a large ancient parish, which included the townships of Kearby with Netherby (including the hamlets of Kearby and Netherby), Rigton (which later became North Rigton), Sicklinghall and Stainburn.
 All these places became separate civil parishes in 1866.

-It was part of the West Riding of Yorkshire until 1974.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

+Facilities

-There are two pubs in Kirkby Overblow, the Shoulder of Mutton, which boasts a large beer garden, and the Star and Garter:
+Kirkby Overblow has a bus stop, but no railway station or post office.
+There are two pubs in the village, the Shoulder of Mutton, which boasts a large beer garden, and the Star and Garter which has since shutdown: